harperh2021/harperh2021/README.md

 ![Profile views](https://gpvc.arturio.dev/harper2021)
 My name is Harper

-- 🔭 Owner of Twilight Skies SMP and Co-Founder of Fortania SMP, as well as providing backend dev support to Fortania SMP
+- 🔭 Owner of Twilight Skies SMP and Co-Founder of Fortania SMP, as well as providing backend dev support to Fortania SMP.
+Helper for MineWave
 - 🌱 I'm learning how to code in general, mostly with Python
 - 👯 If you want help with staffing a minecraft server, we can talk about this
 - 📫 How to reach me: Discord HarperHolland#6969 or email me at harperrholland@icloud.com